Malcom-Maynard/LeagueFaceDector/README.md

    Adding new faces:

 		o To add new faces, you have updated the ‘keras_model.h5’ file.
-I used the site Teachable machine to generate said file and the ‘labels.txt’.
+I used the site eachable machine to generate said file and the ‘labels.txt’.